vicaleram/DSPS/HW1/githubCreateRepoCmds.md

 git push
 ```

-Now go online to your new github repo, and make changes directly to the online version of the file online
+Now go online to your new github repo, and make changes directly to the online version of the file *online* making sure you try to change the same line in both files

 ![Alt text](lab1_imgs/Lab1_file.png)